 - 86 Calories

-Other notable minerals include manganese, which will help strengthen the bones and joints of dogs.
+Other notable minerals include manganese, which will help with strengthening the bones and joints of your dog.
 Pineapples also provide a sufficient amount of Vitamin B5 (pantothenic acid) and folic acid.

 Pineapples are not the only foods that can help a dog with inflammation.
 Other fruits and vegetables include cantaloupes, broccoli and cherries.
 All of which, are dog friendly and safe for them to eat.